 The per capita income in Wrentham in 2018 was $54,617, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,468 for a family of four.

 The people who call Wrentham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wrentham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wrentham include English, Italian, French , and German.
+Important ancestries of people in Wrentham include English, Italian, German, and French .

 The most common language spoken in Wrentham is English.
 Other important languages spoken here include Spanish and French.